Codex CLI¶

 Session Monitoring¶

-Codex CLI sessions are monitored from all candidate Codex home directories.
-When a managed Codex profile is active, Sidekick scans that profile's sessions directory first, then falls back to the system default ~/.codex/sessions/.
+Codex CLI sessions are monitored from the system ~/.codex/sessions/ directory — the single live Codex home regardless of which managed profile is active.
+Profile directories that recorded sessions under the old per-profile-home model are still scanned so historical sessions remain visible.
 When CODEX_HOME is explicitly set, only that directory is used.
 Set sidekick.sessionProvider to codex or leave as auto.

 Rate Limits¶